aleazk/chimera-logical-anomaly-detection/README.md

 This wrapper runs the same experiment with ordinary same-image supervision and with Chimera-only supervision, then assembles the generated extreme-score grids into a comparison image.

+**Remark.** On the lightweight MNIST and CIFAR-10 demos, normal-only training may retain some discriminatory signal, so the chimera advantage is visible but less dramatic than on CLEVRER, OpenImages, and VidOR, where same-image training collapses to near-chance performance.

 ## Full experiments

 The large experiment drivers are preserved under `experiments/`: